facebookresearch/detectron2/INSTALL.md

 also installs detectron2 with a few simple commands.

 ### Requirements
+- You can use convenient [Anaconda Python](https://www.anaconda.com/distribution/#download-section) environment to manage all dependencies (and/or source install): `conda env create`

+Or install yourself:
 - Linux or macOS with Python ≥ 3.6
 - PyTorch ≥ 1.3
 - [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.